-Iran’s Youth, Women And Middle Class Elevate Rouhani To Second Term
+Iranian Women And Young Give Moderate President A Second Term

 Iran’s president Hassan Rouhani won re-election to a second four-year term amid high turnout as voters endorsed his alliance with the country’s reformists and his attempt to moderate the country’s domestic and foreign policies.

 He was announced the winner by Iranian state television early Saturday, following Friday's vote.
-Preliminary tallies had Rouhani ahead with 22.8 million votes, out of 38.9 million counted so far.
-Officials say more than 40 million people voted.
+Final tallies had Rouhani ahead with 23.5 million votes (57% of the vote), of the 41.2 million votes counted.
+Rouhani's opponent hardline cleric Ebrahim Raissi got 15.7 million votes (38%).

+Rouhani thanked Iranians in a Tweet that featured a photograph of colorfully dressed young, middle-class elderly and wheelchair-bound voters smiling after casting their ballots.
+"Honorable Iranian nation, you are the winners of the election," he wrote.
+"I humbly bow to you.
+I will remain faithful to my vow to you."

+In a speech broadcast on state television Rouhani said the election delivered "a clear message" to the world.

 During the campaign, Rouhani, a longtime political insider who has fashioned himself a moderate and centrist, vowed to continue trying to improve the country’s economy and repair relations with world powers damaged by the country’s belligerent rhetoric and nuclear ambitions.
 But he and his surrogates also borrowed the slogans and rhetoric from critics of the regime.

-Rouhani’s victory over hardline cleric Ebrahim Raissi signals a clear mandate for liberalizing Iran’s repressive domestic politics and perhaps curtailing foreign policy adventures that have included organizing and dispatching Shia militias to Syria.
-But in the short term, it will likely mean an increase in repression as hardcore conservatives in control of most security institutions and the judiciary attempt to snuff out vocal calls for change.
+Rouhani’s victory over Raissi signals a clear mandate for liberalizing Iran’s repressive domestic politics and perhaps curtailing foreign policy adventures that have included organizing and dispatching Shia militias to Syria.
+But in the short term, it will likely mean an increase in repression as hardcore conservatives in control of most security institutions and the judiciary attempt to snuff out calls for change.
 It may also prompt hardliners to challenge the US and its allies in the region to blunt any attempt at rapprochement.

-Regardless of the hardliners’ response, the vote will also underscore the unceasing moderate and liberal drift of Iran’s youth and middle class, which came out in droves to vote despite knowing that ultimate power in the country rests in the hands of the Supreme Leader Ali Khamenei and his allies.
+Regardless of the hardliners’ response, the vote will also underscore the moderate and liberal shift among Iran’s youth and middle class, which came out in droves to vote — despite knowing that ultimate power in the country rests in the hands of the Supreme Leader Ali Khamenei and his allies.

-Throughout the day, independent observers described unprecedented lines swelling at voting stations across the capital, Tehran, especially in middle-class districts strongly in support of Rouhani.
+Throughout the day, independent observers described unprecedented lines at voting stations across the capital, Tehran, especially in middle-class districts strongly in support of Rouhani.
 Many were drawn to ballot boxes by the endorsement of prominent liberal celebrities and politicians, including the reformist ex-president Mohammad Khatami, who tried to moderate Iran’s harsh repression of women and minorities and alleviate its international isolation during his 1997 to 2005 reign.

 As Khatami voted in northern Tehran, voters at the polling station began cheering and chanting his name.
 "Khatami, we love you,” they chanted.
 “Long live Khatami, long live Rouhani.”